ixiaopan/blog/content/post/linear-regression-02.md

 ### pseudoinverse

-SVD technique can decompose any matrix $A$ into the matrix multiplication of three matrices, i.e.  $U\Sigma V^T$.
+SVD technique can decompose any matrix $A$ into the multiplication of three matrices, i.e.  $U\Sigma V^T$.
 Thus the above equation can be written in the following form,